-Further, the Acquirer intends to applyhas applied for ASIC relief in respect of the operation of section 619(4) of the Corporations Act as inserted by ASIC Class Order 13/521 to modify the operation of ASIC Class Order 13/521 so as to enable BIP CDIs to be treated as equivalent to BIP Interests for valuation purposes.
+Further, the Acquirer has applied for ASIC relief in respect of the operation of section 619(4) of the Corporations Act as inserted by ASIC Class Order 13/521 to modify the operation of ASIC Class Order 13/521 to clarify how BIP CDIs are to be valued for the purpose of treatment of Small Parcel Shareholders under the Offer.

-11.12 Minimum Bid Price valuation
+11.12.
+Minimum Bid Price valuation